NewPemika/dsi321_2025/README.md

 # EGAT Real-time Power Data Pipeline

-This project aims to extract real-time electricity production data from the website of the Electricity Generating Authority of Thailand (EGAT), and store the versioned data using LakeFS.
-The workflow is orchestrated by Prefect and runs automatically via Docker Compose.
+This project is designed to extract real-time electricity generation data from the Electricity Generating Authority of Thailand (EGAT) website (https://www.sothailand.com/sysgen/egat/).
+It leverages Selenium to interact with the website and capture data from the browser’s Console Log, where dynamic updates are logged.
+The collected data is continuously saved to a CSV file at defined intervals.
+To ensure data versioning and integrity, the dataset is stored in LakeFS.
+The entire workflow is orchestrated using Prefect and executed automatically through Docker Compose.

 ---